 My teacher, a very earnest college student who plays very well, says continually that it’s very hard to teach rhythm and so we do “follow me” routines.
 We don’t talk time or notation, we plop a CD in and try to follow along.
 Stressed to keep time, all technique falls by the wayside and sounds emanate from my guitar that are unnatural to say the least.
 I am obviously frustrated.

 I take it from my first brief review of your books that you stress more of a conceptual process.
 I’ll admit that I am also impatient with the promises that yours and other books offer.

 Give me the straight scoop here, what do I do with your books to overcome this malady?

 Well, Dan, there are two things you do with my books: get them, and use them.
 Just getting them does not do you any good (although it does me good, but I really prefer you use them!)
 Your impatience could be a real problem.
 If there is one thing that does not lead to a good sense of rhythm it is impatience!

 Your teacher is using the “follow me” routine because that is the only way he or she knows how to do it.
 It is the “Hail Mary” method, where the teacher hopes and prays the student will somehow “get it” by watching it being done.
 Well, many students will, and more of them won’t, and the question is, what does the teacher do with the ones that don’t.
 I’ll tell you: it is the “let’s turn the page” method, or the “let’s try another song method”!

 Your words “stressed to keep time, all technique falls by the wayside” are very revealing, you are proving all the points I wish to make.
-Dan, if ever there was a description of a student who needs The Principles and The Path, you are it!
-And I am sure the thousands of people who have recovered from your present situation by using The Principles & The Path are nodding their heads in agreement.
+Dan, if ever there was a description of a student who needs The Principles and First Chords & Songs, you are it!
+And I am sure the thousands of people who have recovered from your present situation by using these unique instructional materials are nodding their heads in agreement.